ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Introduction

-In parallel, stretch and colour standardised SN~Ia magnitudes exhibit a significant dependency with the SN host properties, such that SNe Ia from massive, red and/or passive galaxies are significantly fainter than those from low mass, blue and/or star forming environments \citep[e.g][]{Hamuy_1996, Sullivan_2010, Childress_2013, Rigault_2013, Kim_2018, Rigault_2020, Kelsey_2021}.
-Yet, the exact origin of these magnitude "steps" is highly debated, though, for historical reason and simplicity, the “mass step” is the one commonly used in current cosmological analyses \citep{Betoule_2014, Scolnic_2018, Brout_2021, Riess_2022}.
-Two explanations are currently the focus of discussions.
-The first supposes an intrinsic origin of the environmental magnitude offset related to the progenitor “age”, in a sense of a prompt vs. delayed dichotomy \citep[e.g.][]{Sullivan_2006}, so that prompt SNe~Ia are intrinsically fainter after stretch and colour standardisation than delayed ones \citep{Rigault_2013, Rigault_2020, Briday_2021}.
-Alternatively, interstellar dust may vary as a function of the environments, such that massive hosts have at the same time more dust and different dust properties than low mass hosts \citep{Brout_Scolnic_2021, Popovic_2021b}.
-Most recent cosmological results \citep{Brout_2021, Riess_2022} assume the latter \citep[see][and references therein]{Popovic_2023}.
-In practice, both effects are likely to play a role, and the question will then be the relative amplitude of each one \citep{Wiseman_2022, Kelsey_2023}.
+In parallel, the stretch- and colour-standardised SN~Ia magnitudes depend significantly on the SN host properties, such that SNe Ia from massive, red, and/or passive galaxies are significantly brighter than those from low-mass, blue, and/or star-forming environments \citep[e.g][]{Sullivan_2010, Childress_2013, Rigault_2013, Kim_2018, Rigault_2020, Kelsey_2021}.
+The exact origin of these so-called magnitude steps is highly debated.
+For historical reasons and simplicity, however, the mass step is commonly used in current cosmological analyses \citep{Betoule_2014, Scolnic_2018, Brout_2022, Riess_2022}.
+Two explanations are currently in the focus of the discussions.
+The first assumes an intrinsic origin of the environmental magnitude offset that is related to the progenitor age, in the sense of a prompt versus delayed dichotomy \citep[e.g.][]{Sullivan_2006}, so that prompt SNe~Ia are intrinsically fainter after stretch and colour standardisation than delayed SN Ia \citep{Rigault_2013, Rigault_2020, Briday_2021}.
+Alternatively, interstellar dust may vary as a function of the environment, such that massive hosts have both more dust and different dust properties than low-mass hosts \citep[][see also \citealt{Gonzalez-Gaitan_2021, Wojtak_2023}]{Brout_Scolnic_2021, Popovic_2021, Meldorf_2023}.
+The most recent cosmological results \citep{Brout_2022, Riess_2022, Vincenzi_2024} assumed the latter \citep[see][and references therein]{Popovic_2023}.
+In practice, both effects are likely to play a role, and the question then is the relative amplitude of each \citep{Wiseman_2022, Kelsey_2023}.